-The offices within Student Financial Services are proud to introduce you to our collaboration effort: The Student Financial Service Center (SFSC).
-The SFSC is a single office that will serve as students' and families' go-to place for answers to questions about Scholarships, Financial Aid, and Billing.
+The Student Financial Service Center (SFSC) is a single office that serves as students' and families' goto place for answers to questions about Scholarships, Financial Aid, and Billing.
 Ways to contact us can be found at the end of this document.